mdiller/MangoByte/README.md

 ## Commands

 <!-- COMMANDS_START -->
-Mangobyte currently has 88 commands, separated into 7 categories
+Mangobyte currently has 85 commands, separated into 6 categories

 #### General
 Commands that don't really fit into the other categories

 ```
-?ask                 | Answers any question you might have
 /bot changelog       | Gets a rough changelog for mangobyte.
 Note that this is just the last few commit messages.
 /bot donate          | Posts some links with info about how to donate to the developer
 /bot info            | Prints info about mangobyte